SAP-samples/teched2025-DA160/exercises/ex4/README.md

 <img src="./images/Datapackage_sourcesystem.png"  width="1000"/>

 5. The status changes to **Activating**.
 This takes some time depending on the volume of the data in the underlying source system.
 SAP Business Data Cloud takes care of the data extraction and processing in the background.
-Once, the activation completes, the Data Products that are comprised in this Data Package are available for consumption.
+Once, the activation completes, the Data Products that are comprised in this Data Package are available for consumption. <br/>
 <img src="./images/Datapackageactivation_screen.png"  width="1000"/>

-6. The Data package and the Data Product comprised in it are now **Active**,if there are updates available, they will also be shown at the data package level, and you could trigger an update.
+6. The Data package and the Data Product comprised in it are now **Active**, if there are updates available, they will also be shown at the data package level, and you could trigger an update.
 <img src = "./images/DataPackage_active.png" width= "1000"/>